galaxyproject/galaxy-hub/content/news/2023-01-25-foodborne-training/index.md

 ---
-title: 'New GTN Material and Workshops under the topic: "Pathogen detection from (direct Nanopore) sequencing data using Galaxy - Foodborne Edition"'
+title: 'Pathogen detection from (direct Nanopore) sequencing data using Galaxy - Foodborne Edition: Training material and workshops!"'
 tease: "Our new GTN material has been published last month along with multiple up coming workshops"
 authors: Engy Nasr, Bérénice Batut
 date: "2023-02-01"